Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Irregular periods

-Often the first sign of perimenopause, irregular periods during this time are typically heavier and more frequent.
+Often the first sign of perimenopause, irregular periods during early perimenopause are typically heavier and more frequent.
 As you progress into late perimenopause, frequency decreases before stopping altogether at menopause.
+Of course, there is a lot of variation in this pattern - so pretty much anything goes!

 Stay updated